keski/FedShop/README.md

 ## FedShop Data Generator

 The FedShop Data Generator is defined as three  [WatDiv](https://dsg.uwaterloo.ca/watdiv/) template models in [experiments/bsbm/model](experiments/bsbm/model/).
 These models follow the [BSBM](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) specification as closely as possible.
-Using WatDiv models allows to changing the schema easily through the configuration file [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml).
+Using WatDiv models allows changing the schema easily through the configuration file [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml).

 Most of the parameters of FedShop are set in [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml).
 It includes the number of products to generate, the number of vendors and rating sites.